University of Western Ontario: Affiliated institutions

-The University of Western Ontario is affiliated to three university colleges.
-Brescia University College is an all-women's Catholic-based university college, the only remaining women's college in Canada.
-Founded by the Ursulines in 1919, an affiliation agreement with Western was arranged shortly after its founding, with Brescia campus moving adjacent to Western's central campus in 1925.
+The University of Western Ontario is currently affiliated with two university colleges.

 Huron University College was founded in 1863, originally established as Huron College, and renamed Huron University College in 2000.
 Huron's affiliation with Western was authorized in Western's first provincial charter, in 1878.
 Both Huron and Western share the same progenitor in Bishop Issac Hellmuth.
 Huron moved to its present location, adjacent to Western's central campus, in 1951.
 King's University College was founded in 1954, as a Catholic-based liberal arts college.
 Founded as Christ the King's College, it changed its name to King's College in 1966, and King's University College in 2004.
-Regardless of the university college's religious affiliation, enrolment in the those institutions is not restricted based on the student's religious beliefs.
+Regardless of the university college's religious affiliation, enrolment in those institutions is not restricted based on the student's religious beliefs.

-In addition to the three university colleges, Western also maintains an affiliation with St. Peter's Seminary through its affiliation with King's University College.
+In addition to the two university colleges, Western also maintains an affiliation with St. Peter's Seminary through its affiliation with King's University College.
 Founded in 1912, St. Peters was opened as the seminary for the Roman Catholic Diocese of London.
 The campuses of King's University College and St. Peter's Seminary are east of Richmond Street and the university's central campus.

-Students registered with an affiliated university colleges has access to all of Western's facilities, the university's sports and recreation services, and its club system.
-Graduates of the affiliated university colleges also receive their degrees from Western.
-The resources of Western Libraries, the three libraries of the affiliated university colleges, and the library of St. Peter's Seminary is shared among the students of Western, and its affiliated institutions through the Shared Library Catalogue.
-The affiliated institutions maintain their own campuses, residences, as well as academic faculties.
-However, enrolment in courses offered by Western, or an affiliated institutions remains open to all students registered with either the university, or one of its affiliated institutions.
+From 1919 until 2024, Western was also affiliated with Brescia University College, an all-women's Catholic-based university college and the last remaining women's college in Canada until its dissolution.
+Founded by the Ursulines in 1919, an affiliation agreement with Western was arranged shortly after its founding, with Brescia campus moving adjacent to Western's central campus in 1925.
+Brescia College began integration with Western's main campus in September 2023, and ceased operations in May 2024.